archer-65/personal-website/content/posts/Emacs.md

 #### Minor tweaks {#minor-tweaks}

 Aaand, here other code stolen from DOOM.
-Performance are really better with this snippet (for me).
+Performances are really better with this snippet (for me).

 ```emacs-lisp